TheKeeperOfPie/ArtistAlleyDatabase/README.md

 By using this application, you attest you are 18+ and comply with all AniList's content guidelines.
 No downloads are supplied, and the app must be built from source.

+There is no guarantee that imports and exports will work across versions until the format is stabilized, nor that the data is safe from corruption or bugs.
+Use and update at your own risk.

 ## Build

 1. Clone project with `git clone https://github.com/TheKeeperOfPie/ArtistAlleyDatabase.git`